Subdomains, Addon Domains And Parked Domains

 (Contact your web host if you get error messages)

-Deleting Addon Domains
+How To Delete Addon Domains

-Deleting an addon domain
+How to remove an addon domain

-(How to remove addon domains)
+(How to remove an addon domain)

-Click 'Remove' to confirm deletion
+Click 'Remove' button to confirm deletion

-The addon domain will be permanently deleted …
+Your addon domain will be removed …

-Confirmation of addon domain deletion
+Confirmation of addon domain removal

 (Confirmation of permanent addon domain removal)